 Diazepam is a long-acting benzodiazepine, meaning that it continues to affect the brain for a long period of time.
 Because of this, prescription doses for Valium or other forms of diazepam tend to be very small – around 2 mg per dose, which can be cut in half depending on the severity of the condition the prescription will treat.
 However, when a person struggles with addiction to Valium, they are more likely to begin to increase their dose as their body begins to develop a tolerance to the medication.
 This means there will be more diazepam in the blood and stored in body fat, so it can take even longer to eliminate the substance from the body.

-One dose of Valium has a half-life of 200 hours, which means that the medication decreases by half in the body in 8-9 days.
-Most benzodiazepines have a half-life of a few hours, up to one day; although this means that withdrawal takes less time, it also means that cravings for the drug begin sooner.
-Valium’s long half-life means it is often used as part of the tapering process from other benzodiazepines, like Klonopin or Xanax.
+Valium has a relatively long half-life.
+Active metabolites may remain in the body for as long as 20-100 hours after use.
+Many benzodiazepines have a half-life of several hours, up to one day; although this means that withdrawal takes less time, it also means that the onset of withdrawal may begin sooner.
+Valium’s long half-life means it is often used as part of the tapering process from other benzodiazepines, like Xanax.

 As the body metabolizes diazepam, the medication is broken down into other metabolites, including: